The following will help answer your questions about the scientific research and experimental development (SR&ED) tax credit.

 The amount of annual non-refundable tax credit that may be deducted in a tax year is limited to the amount of the corporation's income tax payable for that year.

 Yes, the expenditure limit for calculating the refundable credit is the federal expenditure limit.
+Note: The Federal Budget 2025 proposes to change the federal expenditure limit.

-The SR&ED non-refundable tax credit allows active members of partnerships to claim their proportionate share of the partnership's SR&ED qualified B.C. expenditure for the year.
+The SR&ED non-refundable tax credit allows active members of partnerships to claim their proportionate share of the partnership's SR&ED BC qualified expenditure for the year.